piaasol/companion-poc/data/nlu.md

 ## intent:ask_general_info
 - ask general info
+- I need general info
+- general info, please
+- general info needed

 ## intent:ask_doctor
 - ask doctor
 - asking doctor
 - doctor consulting
+- i would like to consult with the doctor
+- please, ask the doctor

 ## intent:ask_symptom_more_info
 - ask symptom more info
+- yes, I need more information for the symptom
+- I need more info about the symptom
+- need more details about the symptom
+- want more info about the symptom
 ## intent:ask_symptom_still_bad
 - still bad
+- my symptom is still bad
+- yes, it is still bad
+- my symptom has not been any better
+- my symptom is still there

 ## intent:ask_symptom_worse
 - getting worse
+- the symptom is even worse
+- it is geeting worse
+- the symptom has gone worse
+- my symptom is getting worse
 ## intent:ask_remedy
 - ask remedy
+- I want to get remedy
+- I need remedy
+- yes, need remedy
+- please, I need remedy
+- I am asking for remedy
 ## intent:measure_trigger
 - weight measure
 - bp measure
+## intent:ask_forward_doctor
+- yes, I agree sending my info to doctor
+- I agree forwarding my information to doctors
+- please send my info to doctors
+- I agree to forward my info at doctors' forum
+## intent:ask_food_advice
+- helpful food for this disease
+- what food is good for this disease?
+- what food is for the disease?
+- what food is good for the disease?
+- helpful food for the disease
+## intent:ask_supplements
+- please, recommend some supplements
+- supplements?
+- supplements
+- supplement?
+- please, recommend some supplement
+- recommend me some helpful supplements for the disease
+- what supplement is good for the disease?
+- do i need any supplements?
+## intent:start_device_trigger
+- device trigger starts now..
+- device trigger start..
+- device trigger starting
+- starts device trigger action
+- start device trigger now
+## intent:ask_disease
+- i want to find more about this disease
+- i would like to know more about this disease
+- i sould like to find more abou this disease
+- let's find out more about this disease
+- wanna find out more about the disease